samal/vibe-gov/README.md

 ## 🔄 **Recent Updates & Improvements**

 **Latest Release - vibeGov v1.0.0** 🎉

+> **💡 Development Note**: This application was built using AI assistance, demonstrating how modern AI tools can accelerate the development of complex enterprise applications while maintaining high code quality and architectural best practices.

 ### **Major Enhancements:**
 - **🔄 Complete Rebranding**: Renamed from LineageNexus to vibeGov